cromlish4/BearReps/project4/README.md

 # README

-Web Scraping and Login
+RAILS Final Project
 -----------------------
-This project is directly tied to project 4 in the sense that the database, routes, and MVC of our Ruby on Rails will be used for project 4.
-This project scrapes the course listing off of OSU's website and allows users to view the courses with a variety of permissions.
-This project allows for users of students, instructors, and admins, in hope to, eventually, use as a program to assign graders to a class.
+This is our final project for CSE 3901.
+This project is intended to build upon our progress in project 3.
+The goal of this project is to implement a system for students to apply to be graders for courses, an instructor to assign recommendations for student graders, and an admin to scrape the course listing of OSU CSE's courses.

 Motivation
 -------------
 This project is intended to combine our knowledge of Object Oriented Programming in the Ruby langauge with Rails in order to create a MVC framework.
-With this project being a foundation for project 4, this project was also intended for our group to work efficiently such that we would make project 4 easier on ourselves.
+With this project expanding on the foundation from project 3, this project was also intended for our group to work efficiently such that we would expand project 3 to implement a grader application / recommendation system as well as a fully-functional admin system.

 Features
 -----------